 There are *lots* of mechanics that fit into this category, usually mechanics similar to denials that were either bugs, or unintentional side-effects of the Warcraft III engine.
 Most of them are kept in because the devs and lots of players believe it adds skill, but many still believe they're arbitrary.

 Catharsis Factor: Got trashed in a legit match?
 Start a single-player game in a bot-available version, select the heroes that just kicked your (team's) ass, turn on God Mode and kick their asses.

 Complacent Gaming Syndrome: To the point where some skilled DotA: Allstars players have some degree of difficulty playing in Ladder.

-Game Breaker: Item pooling.
-Recently nerfed.
-Also backdooring (no, not THAT backdooring) and cutting off your opponent's supply of creeps (the latter is debatable).
+Game-Breaker: Item pooling.
+Eventually nerfed.
 The Fun Tavern (only available in versions where you can team up with and battle the AI) reveals that some heroes of past versions were even more broken.

 A lot of items can be game breakers if you manage to get them early enough in the game before everyone else is buff enough to handle them; some particularly nasty examples are the Armlet of Mordiggian, Diffusal Blade, Guinsoo's Scythe of Vyse, and the newly buffed Agahnim's Scepter.

 And, historically, a number of heroes have been this, due to the honest mistake of being overpowered when they were introduced.
 For example, the Moon Rider (whose Beam Spam has already been described) and the Sand King (who, come to think of it, can still stun you / slow you / shove his tail up your bum for the win, just not as quickly), but undoubtedly there have been others both before and since.
 Also, the Tauren Chieftain and the Batrider with Radiance... and a little before that, Kunkka.